Defining a custom function

 1. Defining a custom function

 Welcome back!
-Functions from Python's modules and packages are useful, but what if they still don't give us the functionality that we need?2.
+Functions from Python's modules and packages are useful, but what if they still don't give us the functionality we need?2.
 Calculating the average

-To make a function we start with the def statement, which means "define".5.
+To make a function, we start with the def statement, which means "define".5.
 Creating a custom function

 We then provide the name of our function.
 It can have any name, but we should make it descriptive yet concise, similar to how we think about naming variables.6.
 Creating a custom function